PDOK/data.labs.pdok.nl/README.md

 - clone the repository
 - Install ruby from `https://rubyinstaller.org/downloads/`
   - On Fedora: `dnf install ruby ruby-devel`
-  - On Ubuntu: `apt install ruby ruby-dev`
+  - On Ubuntu: `apt-get install ruby ruby-dev`
 - run `gem install bundler`
 - in the root folder, run `bundler install`
 - now, you should be able to run `jekyll serve`.
 If you encounter any trouble on dependencies, you can try alternatively `bundler exec jekyll serve`